dps923/winter2020/topics/how-to-nav-detail.md

 It will be a Cocoa Touch Class.
 Next, make it a subclass of UIViewController.

 > Tip - Use the name "SomethingDetail" for the class name.
-> Leave out the words "view" and "controller".
+> Avoid using the words "view" and "controller" in the name.

 Show the Main.storyboard in the editor.